 Despite their ephemeral nature, annuals and biennials are essential assets for generously flowering the garden for long months.
 They adapt to all desires, whether in the ground or in pots, creating often very colourful and cheerful displays.
 They come in an infinite variety of colours allowing for endless combinations, whether in gradients or monochromes, elegant or vibrant!
 Additionally, they are easy to grow and maintain, filling gaps between shrubs or perennials.
 These beautiful annual flowers bloom from June and generally for 5 months, sometimes longer, without interruption, ensuring a whole flowering season.
-Despite their limited lifespan, these annuals are an excellent way to keep your garden vibrant and colourful until autumn arrives.
-Planting plugs is done in spring, and seeds can also be sown directly in place when the soil is well warmed.
-They look magnificent in mixed borders, at the edges of beds, as well as in pots or window boxes.
-They are very easy to combine with other summer blooms, perennials or summer bulbs.
+Despite their limited lifespan, these annuals are an excellent way to keep your garden vibrant and colourful until autumn's doorstep.
+Planting plugs occurs in spring, and seeds can also be sown directly in place when the soil is well warmed.
+They are stunning in mixed borders, at the edges of beds, as well as in pots or window boxes.
+They are very easy to combine with other summer blooms, perennials or summer bulb plants.
 Among the champions of floral abundance:

-- Ornamental Tobaccos orNicotiana: add a touch of exoticism with their colourful trumpet-shaped flowers ranging from white to red, including bright pink, fragrant in the evening.
+- Ornamental Tobaccos orNicotiana: add a touch of exoticism, with their colourful trumpet-shaped flowers ranging from white to red and bright pink, fragrant in the evening.

 - Petunias, Surfinias and Calibrachoas are remarkable for their generous and continuous flowering lasting from May until the first frosts.
 With their trumpet-shaped flowers, bicoloured, tricoloured, or striped, they offer a myriad of vivid and deep or pastel colours, sometimes even bordering on kitsch.